I didn’t set out to be a writer. It just happened and I went along with it.

 My first love since the age of three was the ballet.
-Though a career on the stage turned out not to be in my cards, I always took adult ballet classes wherever I was living.
-In Santa Barbara, I began taking classes at a new studio opened by Rodney Gustafson, a former dancer with American Ballet Theatre in New York City.
-One day after class, Rodney approached me at the barre.
+Though I aimed for a career on the stage, it was not in my cards.
+Nonetheless, I continued to take ballet classes wherever I was living.
+In Santa Barbara, I signed up for classes at a new studio opened by Rodney Gustafson, a former dancer with American Ballet Theatre in New York City.
+After class one day, Rodney approached me at the barre.
 He wanted to start a professional ballet company and asked me to be on the founding board.

 My writing was not necessarily creative, but it was accurate.
-The Entertainment editor at the Santa Barbara News-Press told me it was a pleasure to receive my press releases because they could be reproduced in the paper without rewrite.
+The Entertainment editor at the Santa Barbara News-Press told me it was a pleasure to receive my press releases because they could run as is without rewrite.

 When I met Bill, I was fascinated with his cowboying background.
 He was the real deal, a cowboy born and raised in Montana.
 After the war, he returned to cowboying.
 From 1947 to 1949, he was the head dude wrangler on the exclusive Flying M.E. dude-divorce ranch outside of Reno.
-The “Biggest Little City” was still in its heyday of the six-week divorce era.
-The Flying M.E. was upscale and catered to wealthy Eastern socialites with names like Astor and du Pont, and Hollywood movie stars like Clark Gable and Ava Gardner.
-I knew a little bit about the Reno divorce era from the 1939 movie, The Women, and Bill’s stories about his Flying M.E. years were like a Hollywood movie coming to life.
+The “Biggest Little City” was still in its heyday of the six-week divorce era and the Flying M.E. catered to the upscale clientele… wealthy Eastern socialites with names like Astor and du Pont, and Hollywood movie stars like Clark Gable and Ava Gardner.
+My scant knowledge of the Reno divorce era was from the 1939 movie, The Women.
+Bill’s stories about his Flying M.E. years were like an old Hollywood movie coming to life.
 “Bill, you have to write about those years.”
 I said.

-We sent an advance readers copy to Charles Champlin, the film critic and arts editor of The Los Angeles Times.
-Bill had met him at a Santa Barbara Writers Conference.
+We sent an advance readers copy to Charles Champlin, the film critic and arts editor of The Los Angeles Times, who Bill had met at a Santa Barbara Writers Conference.
 In his notes, Mr. Champlin wrote, “Though too young to have experienced the era firsthand, Sandra McGee immerses herself in the subject and captures in her writing the essence of the time.”
 Wow.

 The Psychic was Right, 2020

-Today, I spend an average of eight or more hours a day in front of my laptop.
-I maintain two websites, two blogs, two Facebook Pages, and more.
-I know how to format interior pages for both a print and an ebook.
-I know how to publish a book.
+Today, Bill and I have nine titles on Amazon.
+I spend eight or more hours a day sitting at my desk in front of my laptop.
+I manage two websites, two blogs, two Facebook Pages, and other social media sites.
+I know how to format a print and an ebook for publication.
 I know how to market a book.
 My name is on the cover of seven nonfiction books co-authored with Bill.
 Stories with my byline have been published in magazines.
 And I’m receiving inquiries to consult with others who want my help with writing, publishing, and-or marketing their books.
-The point being: I was made for word processing – my favorite keys are backspace and delete – and I cannot remember what it was like to use a typewriter and make edits with an eraser or white-out.
+The point being: I was made for word processing – my favorite keys are backspace and delete – and I cannot remember what it was like to use a typewriter and edit with an eraser or white-out.
 However, despite the grammar for dummies-type books on my bookshelf, I’m still not a grammarian.

 I have to give Bill McGee all the credit for launching me into the creative world of author/publisher/marketing – even if I was reluctant to be launched.
-With Bill’s passing in October 2019, this world is going to be my lifeline as I learn to fly solo and become a “solopreneur” of our small press company.
+With Bill’s passing in October 2019, this world is going to be my lifeline as I learn to fly solo and become the “solopreneur” of our small press.